basho/riak-ruby-client/README.markdown

 * Write an RSpec example or set of examples that demonstrate the necessity and validity of your changes. **Patches without specs will most often be ignored.
 Just do it, you'll thank me later.** Documentation patches need no specs, of course.
 * Make your feature addition or bug fix.
 Make your specs and stories pass (green).
 * Run the suite using multiruby or rvm to ensure cross-version compatibility.
 * Cleanup any trailing whitespace in your code (try @whitespace-mode@ in Emacs, or "Remove Trailing Spaces in Document" in the "Text" bundle in Textmate).
+You can use the `clean_whitespace` Rake task if you like.
-* Commit, do not mess with Rakefile or VERSION.
-If related to an existing issue in the [tracker](http://github.com/seancribbs/ripple/issues), include "Closes #X" in the commit message (where X is the issue number).
+* Commit, do not mess with Rakefile.
+If related to an existing issue in the [tracker](http://github.com/basho/ruby-riak-client/issues), include "Closes #X" in the commit message (where X is the issue number).
-* Send me a pull request.
+* Send a pull request to the Basho repository.

 ## License & Copyright

-Copyright &copy;2010 Sean Cribbs, Sonian Inc., and Basho Technologies, Inc.
+Copyright &copy;2010-2012 Sean Cribbs and Basho Technologies, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at